Autopano Video - Main Interface

 - Resolution scrolling menu: lets you change the resolution of the video displayed

-- You can now preview the 360 video you’re working on in GoPro VR Player (compatible with the Oculus and HTC Vive)
+- Launch GoPro VR Player to let you preview the 360 video you’re working on (also compatible with the Oculus and HTC Vive)

 - In Authoring mode, you can switch to another projection (Spherical to Little planet for instance) and the ratio (2:1 to 4:3, 16:9 or 1:1)